rajneesh304/obsidian-sync/educative/databases/Single Leader.md

 - Primary-secondary replication is **appropriate when our workload is read-heavy**.
 However, replicating data to many followers can make a primary bottleneck.
 - primary-secondary replication is **inappropriate if our workload is write-heavy**.
 - It’s **read resilient**.
 Secondary nodes can still handle read requests in case of primary node failure.
 Therefore, it’s a helpful approach for read-intensive applications.
+- Replication via this approach comes with **inconsistency if we use asynchronous replication**.
 -